 Both you and your sponsoring partner need to be over 18 years of age at the time that you lodge your application.
 You and your sponsor also cannot be related (i.e. have a parent in common, or be a descendant or ancestor of each other).

-Spouse marriage relationship
+Spouse relationship requirements

 You can apply once you are legally married with your partner, either in or outside of Australia, and this marriage is legally valid in Australia.
 If you were married outside of Australia, then your marriage will generally be regarded as valid in Australia if your marriage is valid in the country where you were married and registered your marriage.
 You can contact the agency for births, deaths and marriages in your state or territory if you have any questions about the validity of your marriage under Australian law.

-Common visa requirements
+Common visa requirements (for all applications)

 The following requirements will apply to all partner visa application (i.e. de-facto or spouse relationship):